arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The '**Outputs**' define the variables that Opta™ will send to Arduino IoT Cloud.
 It is the compilation of variables that you would want to monitor within the Arduino IoT Cloud dashboard.

 The analog port reading and the counter value of Opta™ are the information that we want to display on the Arduino IoT Cloud dashboard.
-It can be programmed to use Modbus compatible devices and use its information further development.
+It can be programmed to use Modbus-compatible devices and use its information for further development.

 The following table shows the variables added to the 'Shared outputs' table.